10 Most Efficient Wood Stoves On The Market: What’s the Best Wood Stove For Your Home?

 However, if you want a longer burn time, you’re better off using this in areas like the basement or a small guest room under 1,000 square feet.
 That’s assuming you want the heat to last the night.
 You can still heat up to 1,200 square feet if you purchase the blower (sold separately) to circulate the warm air.

-It is one of the best small wood stoves that look sleek and modern for less than $900 (excluding the blower).
+It is one of the best small wood stoves that look sleek and modern at a budget-friendly price tag.
 But considering its efficiency, heat output, room size heating capacity, and the added cost to purchase the blower, our budget choice is a more sensible purchase.

 Not all wood-burning stove models in our review (and the wood stove market in general) are customizable.
 So, when we found out that the Osburn 2000 OB02015 Wood Stove With Blower offers a degree of customizability, we were surprised.

 Although a bit limited, you can choose between a pedestal or free-standing base and either a black or nickel finish for the door.
 Now, we know you’re probably thinking, “are these options free?”